weaviate/weaviate-io/developers/weaviate/search/hybrid.md

 ## Overview

-This page shows you how to perform keyword searches using Weaviate using the `hybrid` parameter.
+This page shows you how to perform `hybrid` searches using Weaviate.

 The `hybrid` parameter uses both the `bm25` (i.e. sparse vector) and vector (i.e. dense vector) search algorithms, and combines their outputs to produce results.